allforclimate/concord/README.md

 ##### Submit a proposal

-- I submit a proposal asking for an amount labelled in the DAOs currency of choice
+- I submit a proposal asking for an amount labelled in the DAOs currency of choice (for now ETH)
 - The other members vote by clicking the "Yay" or "Nay" buttons
-- I get the money in cash
+- I get the money in relevant amount of ETH from the DAO Treasury

 ##### Claim a task

 - I claim a task that I performed
 - The other members vote by clicking the "Yay" or "Nay" buttons
-- I get the requested amount of tokens
+- I get the requested amount of tokens*
+- The claim function will launch the minting of community tokens,

 ##### Tip someone